nunoluis/solar-monitoring-TIG-Shelly/README.md

 Access Grafana via HTTPS from outside home network

+Add Raspberry iO Buster to Raspberry Pi 3B+, steps and add Wifi file (with country code!) for direct ssh connection, change password of Pi user right away, update everything in OS, Assign fixed IP on home network

+Install InfluxDB, create database SHELLYDB, create admin user and then create telegraf user with admin rights to save Shellies data

+Install telegraf.
+Generate ssl certificates for secure telegraf:InfluxDB communication via port 8086

+configure telegraf config file to save only shelly data, not the internal CPU stuff

+install grafana, make it secure (no change to add new users).

-generated SSL certificates with let's encrypt, following their instructions with snap
+Run grafana via [https] via port 3000 generated SSL certificates with let's encrypt, following their instructions with snap

 copied the * .pem files into /etc/ssl/grafana and edit the grafana.ini config file in the [https] line (search with Ctrl + W) to point to location of certificate file and private key